william-andersson/remote-install/README.md

 ## Ubuntu?
-Although Ubuntu server is capable of running the installer via ssh, I was not able to supply a static password to the installer, yet!
+Although Ubuntu server is capable of running the installer via ssh, I was not able to supply a static password to the installer... **Yet!**